-Da Nang has grown a lot over the last few years especially with digital nomads and backpackers.
-There was been a lot of development in Da Nang over the last ten years, with Da Nang been the 3rd largest city in Vietnam.
+Da Nang has grown a lot over the last few years, especially with digital nomads and backpackers.
+There was been a lot of development in Da Nang over the last ten years, Da Nang is the third-largest city in Vietnam by population.
 But is Da Nang worth visiting?

 In this post, we will go through is Da Nang worth visiting.
 Let’s get started!